 Cap d’Ail is another gorgeous spot just before Monaco.
 Plage Mala is one of the best beaches on the Riviera and good to anchor off.
 It has a couple of good beach clubs (one very fancy, one very fun), and there’s a brilliant coastal path that runs between the town of Cap d’Ail and Plage Mala.
 Thoroughly recommended.

-Monaco: And so we arrive at the final stop on the Riviera, the towering, moneyed cliffs of Monte Carlo.
-Known for Grand Prix, giant yachts, grand casinos and the royal family living out their tabloid lives in their palace on the cliff, Monaco is a sight to be seen.
-(Whether you love it or loathe it.)
+Monaco is the final stop on the Riviera before you reach Italy, the towering, moneyed cliffs of Monte Carlo.
+Known for hosting the F1 Grand Prix, giant yachts, grand casinos and the royal family living in their palace on the cliff, Monaco is a sight to be seen.
 The port is full of giant yachts and restaurants with terraces for some seriously good people-watching, especially during the Grand Prix.

-Be aware, this town is exceedingly expensive (you can afford to eat out when you’re a tax exile), so read our guide on where to eat and drink on all budgets.
-You have a few options for fishing charters with a range of budgets, from 50 euro per person for a casual affair to 2800 for 10 people for the day for the charter of a luxury sportsfisher with professional fishermen.
+To enjoy a day out on a family fishing trip then we recommend speaking to some of the specialist companies who offer guided trips and excursions or yacht charters for coastal or deep sea fishing.
+You have a few options for fishing charters with a range of budgets, from 50 euro per person for a casual affair to 2800 for 10 people for the day for the charter of a luxury sports fisher with professional fishermen.
 Most of the fishing excursions along this stretch of coast operate out of Golfe Juan or Mandelieu-la-Napoule, or in the other direction, out of Beaulieu-sur-Mer, a port between Nice and Monaco.
-There are also small local operators along the coast who don’t have websites- you’ll see their signs saying ‘Peche au Gros’ in the port.
+If you charter the entire boat then they will pick you up in Cannes.

 Races & events

 The Cannes Film Festival which runs in May needs no introduction and is one of the biggest events on the global yachting calendar.
-Be aware that it is extremely expensive to get your yacht or boat into the port at Cannes during this time- however, this is a time when the superyachts and celebrities are out in grand force, so just being out on the water around Cannes at this time of year is an unforgettable experience.
-The Grand Prix overlaps with the Cannes Film Festival in May, so you could charter a yacht for a week and enjoy both events.
+Be aware that it is extremely expensive to get your yacht or boat into the port at Cannes during this time, however, this is a time when the superyachts and celebrities are out in grand force, so just being out on the water is an unforgettable experience in itself.
+The Monaco Grand Prix overlaps with the Cannes Film Festival in May, so you could charter a yacht for a week and enjoy both events.

 Sailing with Children